kalecodes/budgy-track/README.md

-# budgy
+# Budgy
 Budget Tracker

 [![license](https://img.shields.io/badge/license-None-blue)](https://shields.io)

 ## Description
 This is a single page web application for tracking a personal budget.
+This application is deployed using Heroku.
+This application utilizes a service worker, web manifest, and IndexedDB to provide offline functionality.

 ## Table of Contents
 * [Usage](#usage)